The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

 \cref{thm:main} is directly inspired by \cite[Conjecture 0.8]{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_v1}, where the multilinear pairing $\braket{,\dots,}$ is defined via log Gromov-Witten invariants instead of naive counts of rational curves.
 It is a separate interesting question, whether these log Gromov-Witten invariants are equal to our counts.
-Gross and Siebert are working on the reconstruction problem of mirror symmetry in greater generality, using the theory of punctured log curves (see \cite{Gross_Intrinsic_mirror_symmetry}).
-It is plausible that their algebra (restricted to our context) will be isomorphic to ours, and by the non-degeneracy, this will in fact be a consequence of the previous comparison question.
+Gross and Siebert are working on the reconstruction problem of mirror symmetry in greater generality, including compact Calabi-Yau manifolds, using the theory of punctured log curves (see \cite{Gross_Intrinsic_mirror_symmetry,Gross_The_canonical_wall_structure}).
+It is not evident whether their mirror algebra (restricted to our context) will be isomorphic to ours, and by the non-degeneracy, this will in fact be a consequence of the previous comparison question.

-We prove a bit more than statement (\ref{thm:main:family}): we compactify each fiber of $\cX$ to an anti-canonical semi-log canonical pair, see \cref{prop:geometry_of_fiber}.
-We expect that every fiber of the restriction $\cX_\bbQ|_{T^{N_1(Y)}}$ is normal with canonical singularities; together with Paul Hacking, we prove this in dimension two in \cite{Hacking_Theta_functions}.
+We prove a bit more than statement (\ref{thm:main:family}): we compactify each fiber of $\cX$ to an anti-canonical semi-log-canonical pair, see \cref{prop:geometry_of_fiber}.
+We expect that every fiber of the restriction $\cX_\bbQ|_{T^{N_1(Y)}}$ is normal with canonical singularities; together with Paul Hacking, we prove this in dimension two in \cite{Hacking_Secondary_fan}.
 Statements (\ref{thm:main:non-degeneracy}-\ref{thm:main:algebra}) are proven independently, for X-cluster varieties by Travis Mandel \cite{Mandel_Theta_bases} using a completely different argument. \end{remark}